 "As I’ve gotten older, my definition of success has become a lot more about resilience because this is what really keeps me moving, and when I’m moving I’m learning, I’m optimizing, I’m achieving.
 For women now I think it’s really helpful to focus on how quickly we are bouncing back from challenges because big achievements and big wins are fraught with them."

 When Christina Stembel bootstrapped the launch of her direct-to-consumer floral delivery company, Farmgirl Flowers, she had no idea it would be so successful, but she knew she had a ton of grit and nothing to lose.
 Her hard work and passion have paid off.
-Last year, the San Francisco–based company made $15 million in revenue, and it shows no signs of slowing down.
+In 2018, the San Francisco–based company made $15 million in revenue, and it shows no signs of slowing down.

 "I think success needs to be defined on your own terms.
 If you look to outside sources (friends, media, the internet) for constant validation, you will never fill fulfilled.
 For me, success is defined by my place in the world.
 Do I have a job a love?
 Check.
 Do I have friends that I can call at any minute?
 Yes.
 Do I have a solid relationship with my family?
 Am I respected by my colleagues?
 These all play into my definition of success."